KRMisha/Makefile/README.md

-  cleanassets     Clean assets from executable directories (all platforms) clean           Clean build and bin directories (all platforms) format          Run clang-format on source code doc             Generate documentation with Doxygen help            Print this information printvars       Print Makefile variables for debugging
+  cleanassets     Clean assets from executable directories (all platforms) clean           Clean build and bin directories (all platforms) format          Run clang-format on source code docs            Generate documentation with Doxygen help            Print this information printvars       Print Makefile variables for debugging